Vinay-Anantha/Qkart/README.md

 # Qkart

-An Ecommerce application built using React JS https://qkarts-frontend.netlify.app/
+An ECommerce application built using React JS https://qkarts-frontend.netlify.app/

-<ul>The learnings included:<br>
+<ul>The learnings included:</br>

 <li> Using state and props to deal with the data</li>